Brighton Eye Center Correcting your view of the world with treatment of eye disease.

 We guarantee 100% accuracy on all prescriptions or they will be remade at no charge.
 All prescription eyeglasses pass a stringent quality control hand inspection.
 The lenses are checked for accuracy at four different stations.
 We pride ourselves in our workmanship – accurately filling your prescription is our number one priority.
 In the unlikely event that an error makes it through our system, we will promptly and courteously remake the lenses to our 100% accuracy standard.

-Heading (Quality Eyewear at Affordable Prices)
+Quality Eyewear at Affordable Prices

 Brighton Eye Center can provide almost any of the 116,000 different frames available in the United States for a fair market price over their actual cost.